 What is a Melody in Music?

-A melody is a succession of musical tones which are associated with each other so as to form an orderly sequence.
-A melody is what makes a song catchy as it hooks in the listener, whereas the rhythm tends to make us “feel” the music more.
+A melody is a succession of musical tones that are associated with each other so as to form an orderly sequence.
+A melody is what makes a song catchy as it hooks the listener, whereas the rhythm tends to make us “feel” the music more.

 A melody must have some degree of coherence.
 The tones must suggest some sort of relationship with one another.
 For example, they might all belong to the same scale or mode or might have a similar rhythmic pattern.